Krzysztof Słaboń

 Krzysztof Słaboń or Chris Slabon (born 21 February 1981) is a former motorcycle speedway rider from Canada and Poland.

 Speedway career

 Słaboń also held a Canadian licence and rode under the Canadian flag during the 1999 Individual Speedway Junior World Championship.

-He first rode in the top tier of British Speedway, riding for the Ipswich Witches during the 2002 Elite League speedway season.
+Słaboń first rode in the top tier of British Speedway, riding for the Ipswich Witches during the 2002 Elite League speedway season.
 He would later return to the East Anglian club for the 2003 Elite League speedway season and 2010 Elite League speedway seasons.

-His Polish career lasted from 1998 to 2011 and he rode mainly for Sparta Wrocław and Polonia Bydgoszcz.
+Słaboń's Polish career lasted from 1998 to 2011 and he rode mainly for Sparta Wrocław and Polonia Bydgoszcz.

 Family

-His father, Robert Słaboń, was also a speedway rider.
+Słaboń's father, Robert, was also a speedway rider.